malekcoders/OSProjectLearn/ReadMe/GetDirectoryFiles.md

 #### Problem
-Print out a file's information (name, size, type, owner, created at, and path).
+Print out files from existing directory.

 #### Implementation
-Do the implementation of the `printFileInfo` method:
+Do the implementation of the `printDirectoryFiles` method:
-1. Instantiate an object from the `Path`, and uses `get` method from the class `Paths` and pass the file's path into the `get` Argument.
+1. Instantiate an object from the `File`, and pass the path of the directory into the `File` constructor.
-2. In the `printFileInfo` method, create a variables and then use the methods from class `Files` to get the file information.
+2. Create a `File` array and use the `listFiles` method from the `File` class to get the files from the directory.
-3. Print out the file's name, size, type, owner, and created at.
+3. Iterate over the `File` array and print out the files' names.

 ```
-public static void printFileInfo(String filePath) throws IOException {
+public static void printDirectoryFiles(String path) {
-        /* Do your code here, and apply the changes to the code below*/
-        var fileName = "";
-        var fileOwner = "";
-        var fileType = "";
-        var fileZie = "";
-        var fileCreationTime = "";

-        System.out.println("File Name: "+fileName);
-        System.out.println("File Type: "+fileType);
-        System.out.println("File Size: "+fileZie+" bytes");
-        System.out.println("File Owner: "+fileOwner);
-        System.out.println("File Creation Time: "+fileCreationTime);
-        System.out.println("FIle path: "+path);
+        /* Your code here */
     }

 ```